MogilenkoLabVUMC/Gama_Vivian_DRP1_bulkRNAseq/03_Results/03_Submission/methods.md

 ### Biological Interpretation of TrajDev

 A statistically significant TrajDev indicates that the mutant's maturation actively differs from control maturation, representing active transcriptional plasticity rather than passive developmental changes.
+Because TrajDev is defined as `Time_mut − Time_Ctrl`, its sign should be interpreted in conjunction with both the Early effect and `Time_Ctrl` rather than as an absolute “rate of change.”
+For example, a strong positive `Time_Ctrl` combined with approximately zero `Time_mut` will yield a strongly negative TrajDev, signalling a failure of maturation in mutants even though the apparent pattern is an “inverse” of the control trajectory.
 This distinction is critical for identifying compensatory mechanisms: pathways with significant TrajDev that opposes the Early defect direction suggest active adaptive responses, whereas pathways that improve or worsen without significant TrajDev indicate passive developmental buffering.

 ## Pattern Classification System